Dark Sky Island

 DARK SKY EVENTS

 Here’s a handy listing of events planned by the Beaver Island Dark Sky Project team along with information on celestial events that are likely to be of interest to dark sky fans.
-Additional information about Dark Sky events in northwest Michigan is featured in the Storyteller’s Night Sky on WVBI.
-Listen Wednesdays after the news at 6 and 8 a.m., 5 and 7 p.m. and at 9:30 a.m. and 12:30 p.m.
-For general information about astronomy, listen to Stardate coming soon to WVBI.
-If you miss the shows on the air, you can listen to the podcasts.
+Additional information about Dark Sky events is featured in two recurring programs on WVBI.
+Listen every day for Stardate from the McDonald Observatory at 7:30 and 11:30 weekday mornings, at 3:30 in the afternoons and 10:30 and 3:30 a.m. at night.
+On the weekends, hear it at 11:30 in the morning, 2:30 in the afternoon and 2:30 during the overnight.
+The second show is the locally produced Story Teller’s Night Sky.
+Hear it Wednesdays after the news at 6 and 8 a.m., 5 and 7 p.m. and at 9:30 a.m. and 12:30 p.m.
+If you miss the Story Teller’s Night Sky on the air, you can listen to the podcasts.
 Visit wvbi.net and click on the Podcast menu.

 COMMUNITY SUPPORT

-These organizations and individuals have graciously offered support for the Beaver Island Dark Sky Sanctuary.
+These organizations and individuals have graciously offered support for the Beaver Island International Dark Sky Sanctuary.

 • Little Traverse Conservancy